Configuration for PDF output

 .

-Each of these page types can have settings for a page title, subtitle,
+Each of these page classes can have settings for a page title, subtitle,

 footer, and background.